coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

 > Category: development-time data science control
 > Permalink: https://owaspai.org/goto/traindatadistortion/

 Train data distortion: distorting untrusted training data by smoothing or adding noise, to make poisoned 'triggers' ineffective.
 Such a trigger has been inserted by an attacker in the training data, together with an unwanted output.
 Whenever input data is presented that contains a similar 'trigger', the model can recognize it and output the unwanted value.
-The idea is to distort the triggers so that they are not recognized anymore nby the model.
+The idea is to distort the triggers so that they are not recognized anymore by the model.
+A special form of traindata distortion is complete removal of certain input fields.
+Technically, this is data minimization (see [DATAMINIMIZE)(1_general_controls.md#DATAMINIMIZE)), but its purpose is not protecting the confidentiality of that data per se, but reducing the ability to memorize poisoned samples.

+This control can only be applied during training and therefore not to an already trained model.

 Effectiveness:
 - The level of effectiveness needs to be tested by experimenting, which will not give conclusive results, as an attacker my find more clever ways to poison the data than the methods used during testing.
 It is a best practice to keep the original training data, in order to expertiment with the amount or distortion.